Medication can be an important and beneficial part of any treatment plan for opioid addiction. Learn more about how medication can support recovery.

 Anti-overdose medications, like Narcan, can give someone a second chance.
 Naloxone saved more than 26,500 lives between 1996 and 2014.

-The relationship between drugs and gun violence is a very complex one.
-Because both are serious problems facing American society it is critical that we seek to understand their interaction and try to identify possible solutions.
-Lives depend on it.
+The relationship between drugs and gun violence is a very complex one because both are serious problems facing American society.

 There is a tendency to believe alcohol is ok, not dangerous, and an acceptable form of relaxation, but alcohol is actually the deadliest drug of all.